BlazerLabs/CSC-3105-22-23-Project-Repo/docs/innobyte/BRIEF-EXPLANATION-ON-UML-TOOL-APPLIED.md

 - Visual Studio Code: Utilize extensions like PlantUML to integrate PlantUML support directly into your coding environment.
 - IntelliJ IDEA: Leverage plugins like PlantUML integration to seamlessly generate diagrams within your IDE.
 - Online Editors: Platforms like PlantText provide online editors for creating PlantUML diagrams without the need for local installation.

+## Syntaxes for UML Entities in PlantUML

+- Class Declaration: class ClassName { }